danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

 _Figure 4_.

 After the form is filled, Approve the data transaction for the creation of the oracle card with Waves Keeper.
-Once we did so, the new oracle card is successfully registered in Waves Oracles.
+Once you do so, the new oracle card is successfully registered in Waves Oracles.
 We can see the oracle card protocol in Waves Explorer, as shown in fig. 5.
 After a while, the card will appear in the Waves Oracles interface.

 ![](./_assets/4_oracle_card_explorer.png)

 _Figure 5_.

-## Usage of the oracle data
+## Usage of the Oracle Data

-Congratulations, now our oracle is completely ready.
-Once data is written in the blockchain, every Ride based dApp's can access this data (via the _getInteger()_, _getString()_, _getBinary()_ and _getBoolean()_ methods) and use it for their calculations, e.g., decide on the amount of payouts, sending of transactions, winners of a contest, etc.
+Congratulations, now our oracle is ready.
+Once data is recorded in the blockchain, every Ride based dApp's can access this data (via the _getInteger()_, _getString()_, _getBinary()_ and _getBoolean()_ methods) and use it for their calculations, e.g., decide on the amount of payouts, sending of transactions, winners of a contest, etc.

 In our case, for example, to get WAVES/BTC data from the oracle, you need to specify the oracle address and the corresponding key in _getInteger()_ method: